MicrosoftDocs/Advertising-docs/Advertising/scripts/examples/labels.md

 ## Apply a label to a keyword

 Labels are only useful if you apply them to entities such as keywords.
 To apply a label to a keyword, use the keyword's [applyLabel](../reference/Keyword.md#applylabel-string-name-) method.
+You may apply a maximum of 50 labels to a keyword.
 The method takes as input the label's name.
-The name must exist in the account, is case sensitive, and must be unique within the keyword.
+The label's name is case sensitive, must exist in the account, and must be unique within the keyword.

 The following example shows how to add labels to a keyword, list the keyword's labels, and remove labels from a keyword.